AlexJReid/joedisplay/README.md

 After getting some off-the-shelf code up and running, I wanted to rethink the software.
 The train display board case study has been implemented using AWS IoT together with the approaches discussed in this document.
 See [UK Train Departures Board replica built with a Raspberry Pi and AWS IoT](AWSIOT.md).

-If you are not interested in AWS IoT and just want to get an exciting train departures board up and running, you can try out the standalone implementation.
+If you are not interested in AWS IoT and just want to get a _very exciting_ train departures board up and running, you can try out the standalone implementation.
 You will need to control it by SSH-ing into your Raspberry Pi.
 See [Quick start for the impatient](#quick-start-for-the-impatient).

 If you're interested in the generic approach of driving a display, see [Driving the display in a generic way](#driving-the-display-in-a-generic-way).